 Innumerable scientific observations from many disciplines support each other and provide confirmation and support for each other in very convincing ways.
 For example, Eddington's observations of light bending during a 1919 solar eclipse is considered the first evidence to provide solid support for Einstein's theory of General Relativity.
 This support didn't come from physics, per se, but from astronomy.
 Other astronomical phenomena (gravitational redshift of light) have provided equally compelling support.

 The chief criticism of foundationalism is that it can lead to the arbitrary or unjustified acceptance of certain basic beliefs.
 If we can all use personal preference to arrive at our unproven axioms, then strange and divergent belief systems can, will, and do emerge.
-The criticism of coherentism is that it is basically circular: A explains B, B explains C,and C explains A.
+The criticism of coherentism is that it is basically circular: A explains B, B explains C,and C explains A. A strong objection to coherentism is that it would be possible to have two sets of separately coherent data, that are internally consistent, but which conflict with each other.
+For example, Young Earth Creationists and Flat Earthers have gone to great extremes to create very details networks of facts and evidence to support their claims which they believe are interally consistent, but which disagree with the coherent set of scientific data.
+There is nothing within the definition of coherence that makes it impossible for two entirely different sets of beliefs to be internally coherent, but which conflict with each other.

 The only other alternative that is generally suggested is to accept the infinite regress and move on.
 These three choices (foundationalism, coherentism, and infinite regress) bear a close resemblance to the three legs of Münchhausen's trilemma (so named because Baron Münchhausen supposedly pulled himself out of a swamp by his own hair).
 Simply put, the trilemma factors all possible proofs for a theory into three categories: